Last Updated on March 9, 2023 by Toya

 Place the oil in a pan, and heat over medium-high heat for at least 3 minutes.
 When bubbles start to come out from the bottom of the pan, add the zucchini sticks one by one with the help of a cooking tong.

 Remove from the pan and place on a plate with absorbent paper to remove excess oil.
-Repeat this procedure until all zucchini is cooked.
+Repeat this procedure until all the low carb fried zucchini sticks are cooked.

 Related: Easy Baked Keto Jicama Fries Recipe